cornell-zhang/eqmap/README.md

   -d, --decomp                     Find new decompositions at runtime
-      --disassemble <DISASSEMBLE>  Comma separated list of cell types to decompose into -r, --no-retime                  Do not use register retiming -v, --verbose                    Print explanations (this generates a proof and runs much slower) --min-depth                  Extract for min circuit depth -k, --k <K>                      Max fan in size for extracted LUTs [default: 6] -t, --timeout <TIMEOUT>          Timeout in seconds for each expression [default: 10]
+      --disassemble <DISASSEMBLE>  Comma separated list of cell types to decompose into -r, --no-retime                  Do not use register retiming -v, --verbose                    Print explanations (this generates a proof and runs slower) --min-depth                  Extract for min circuit depth -k, --k <K>                      Max fan in size for extracted LUTs [default: 6] -t, --timeout <TIMEOUT>          Timeout in seconds for each expression [default: 10]